wmww/Python-plus-plus/guide.md

 end_program()
 ```
-Note that if you wish you can copy/paste the entirety of `ppp.ppp` into the top of this file. and remove the first two lines.
+Note that if you wish you can copy/paste the entirety of `ppp` into the top of this file. and remove the first two lines.
 Importing from an external file is generally recommended for readability and easy updating.

 ## Errors
 Depending on what you fuck up, you might get errors in C++, Python, both or just get different output.
 Make sure you test with both languages.
 The provided test script is useful for this.